White Walker: TV adaptations

 The White Walkers portrayed on HBO's Game of Thrones differ slightly in appearance from their literary counterparts, but Aaron Souppouris of The Verge named them among "the most visually iconic creatures on the show".
 In the TV series, the primary White Walker has been portrayed by Ross Mullan.
 The show calls them "White Walkers", a term used occasionally in the novels, to avoid confusing "the Others" and "others" in speech.

 Their apparent leader is the Night King, portrayed by Richard Brake and Vladimir Furdik, who first appeared in the episode "Oathkeeper", in which he places his hand on Craster's baby son, transforming him into a White Walker.
 In "Hardhome", the effectiveness of Valyrian steel against the White Walkers is proven as Jon shatters one to pieces with a single stroke of his ancient sword Longclaw.
 Unlike in the novels, the TV series has established that wights can be destroyed by dragonglass.

-In the season 6 episode "The Door" (May 2016), Bran Stark experiences a vision of the creation of the Night King by Leaf, one of the Children of the Forest, by stabbing a human prisoner in the chest with a dragonglass dagger.
+In the season 6 episode "The Door" (May 2016), Bran Stark experiences a vision of the creation of the Night King by Leaf, one of the Children of the Forest, by stabbing a human prisoner in the chest with an ice dagger.
 Leaf explains to an incredulous Bran that the Children were at war with the First Men at the time of the Night King's creation.
 In season 7, when Jon kills a White Walker, the wights under its control are also destroyed.
 The Night King kills Daenerys Targaryen's dragon Viserion in the seventh season episode "Beyond the Wall", and then reanimates him as a wight.
 In the season finale episode "The Dragon and the Wolf", the Night King uses the dragon to breach the Wall.